International Development Enterprises India

 - Number of households who have adopted the technology

-Revenue and Affordability
+Revenue & Affordability

 - Products are priced low enough to not require financing, though farmers sometimes save for 1-2 months to buy.